DHTMLX/docs-diagram/docs/api/data_collection/load_event.md

 ### Description

-@short: fires when data is loaded into the diagram
+@short: Fires when data is loaded into the diagram

 ### Usage